icecube/voka/README.md

 - Works on distributions of naturally, human-interpretable metrics (i.e. histograms).

 ## Difficulty with Traditional Methods
 The chi^2 distribution between two histograms doesn't follow a chi^2 distribution.
 It has long tails.
 Can't easily derive a p-value from it using standard tools.
 Necessary to empirically determine the test statistic distribution for each physical distribution, which is impractical.
 Fitting has the same problem[3].
-It's impractical and often distributions don't easily fit analytic functions since there's no guarantee they're sampled from a function with continuous first derivatives.
+It's impractical and often istributions don't easily fit analytic functions since there's no guarantee they're sampled from a function with continuous first derivatives.

 In practice, physical distributions are not guaranteed to be Poissonian [2].
 IceCube has non-Poissonian noise [?].

 ## Basics
 The method presented here uses traditional test statistics, such as Chi^2, KS, AD, as inputs to an outlier detection algorithm (specifically calculating a Local Outlier Factor) to determine whether the test histogram is consistent with the benchmark ensemble.

 ### Getting Started